forgotpw/forgotpw-secret-store-sqsworker-lambda/README.md

 # Pwhint Store SQS Worker Lambda

 Process events to store password hints.
 When requests are submitted from the REST API to store password hints, an SNS event is fired.
-An SQS queue subscribes to these events and this worker processes these SQS messages.
+An SQS queue created in this project subscribes to these events and this worker processes these SQS messages.
+Password hints are stored in an encrypted S3 bucket.

 ## Setup